 Overview

-- Preoperative Planning Tools: Advanced imaging (CT) and digital implant planning software are used for anatomical assessment and surgical simulation.
+• Preoperative Planning Tools: Advanced imaging (CT/CBCT) and digital implant planning software for anatomical assessment and surgical simulation.

-- 3D Printing Devices: Used to produce patient specific guides and implants based on digital designs from anatomical segmentation.
+• 3D Printing Devices: Used to manufacture patient-specific guides and implants directly from segmented anatomical data.

-- CAD/CAM Software: Computer-aided design and manufacturing platforms for implant customization and guide fabrication.
+• CAD/CAM Software: Computer‑aided design and manufacturing platforms for implant customization and precise guide fabrication.

 Armamentarium for Patient Specific Implants

-- Surgical & Osteotomy Instruments: Includes scalpels, periosteal elevators, retractors, osteotomes, piezosurgery units, saws, burs, and bone files required to access, mobilize, and shape the maxilla or mandible safely.
+• Surgical & Osteotomy Instruments: Scalpels, elevators, retractors, osteotomes, piezosurgery units, saws, burs and bone files for safe access and mobilisation.

 Advantages of PSIs Over Traditional Methods